 Learn how Actual and ezBookkeeping differ in their key features, development activity, technology stack and community adoption, so you can decide which of these budgeting apps is best for you.

 Both Actual and ezBookkeeping have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Actual significantly outpaces ezBookkeeping in community adoption with 27,072 stars compared to 5,071 stars on GitHub.
-This 5.3x difference suggests Actual has a much larger and more active community.
-In terms of developer contributions, Actual has 2,576 forks, indicating strong developer engagement.
+Actual significantly outpaces ezBookkeeping in community adoption with 28,235 stars compared to 5,427 stars on GitHub.
+This 5.2x difference suggests Actual has a much larger and more active community.
+In terms of developer contributions, Actual has 2,857 forks, indicating strong developer engagement.

-Both projects show recent activity, with Actual last updated 15 hours ago and ezBookkeeping 3 days ago.
+Both projects show recent activity, with Actual last updated 7 hours ago and ezBookkeeping 9 hours ago.

 Both tools share common technology foundations, being built with JavaScript, Typescript, SCSS.
 However, they differ in their additional technology choices: Actual uses JSX while ezBookkeeping leverages Bash, Golang, Vue.